jokerale/pizzaguy/README.md

 # Pizza Guy
-A little constrint programming exercise
+A little constraint programming exercise

 The source code can be found in the code folder.
 The report can be found in the report folder.